BUILD YOUR OWN WORLD Like what you see? Become the Master of your own Universe!

 A Democracy left of crystal tears

 In less than three years, over three hundred million Artesjans experienced the ascent to true democracy.
-And Artemis began to secure his position even further, successfully bringing electricity to even the most remote country and mountain sides from 27' to 28'.
+And Artemis began to secure his position even further, successfully bringing electricity to even the most remote country towns and mountain sides from 27' to 28'.
 And then enacting a national policy of seizing oligarchs' assets, if said oligarchs refused, they'd face an angry mob at their front door.

 Resistance had formed, taken shape.
 Usually, Artemis would be happy that the threat had at least materialized, that it could be dealt with accordingly.
 But this time felt different, the chains were very clearly off; bombings of ADK rallies by the Black Army of Thyrimia, the assassination and ritual sacrifice of Wellan Arch-deaconess Miliya Taskov, the resistance against the state was ready to burn it all down.
 He sought counsel and comfort in his clandestine lover, Eliza Stadtfeldt, who spent night after night mapping new stars and communing with the gods through incense and crystal charms.